 "Confession time: I’m a word junkie.
 But, you know what?
 So are a lot of other writers.
 We love writing words and we love reading words, too.
 And I must admit that I read A LOT of words.
 Even though I planned to cut down on book reviewing this year, that just ain’t happening.
 It seems I’ve gotten used to reading 3 different books at a time (it helps to space out those reading periods and add some writing time in between!) and I’m still doing that.
 And I’m still scouring news sites and reading a boatload of magazines and even E-newsletters.
 Old habits, and all."

-aph to a blog post on my writing blog.
+REASON FOR CUTTING: This was an introductory paragraph to a blog post on my writing blog.
 After some thought, I realized that being a "word junkie" was not the right slant I wanted to take related to my reasons for the blog post.
 So it was removed.

 Read this blog post here: